mstream/purescript-json-schema/docs/src/assessing-the-type-of-compatibility-based-on-schemata-differences.md

 > - - schema path: #
 >
 >     the set of allowed JSON value types has been reduced by boolean

 ---

+### assessing the type of compatibility based on old and new value of multipleOf being not each other's factors

+In this situation, there are potentially some numbers that are not divisible by neither of multipleOf values.
+Therefore, such a change is not compatible.

+_Input:_

+old and new value of multipleOf being not each other's factors:

+> - JSON schema path: #
+>
+>   change of multipleOf from 2.0 to 5.0

+_Output:_

+no compatibility:

+> Reasons for breaking the forward compatibility:
+>
+> - - schema path: #
+>
+>     the new multiple constraint of 5.0 is not a factor of the olf multiple constraint of 2.0
+>
+> Reasons for breaking the backward compatibility:
+>
+> - - schema path: #
+>
+>     the old multiple constraint of 2.0 is not a factor of the new multiple constraint of 5.0

+---